 The Future of Cybersecruity At Rowan

 But what’s really propelling the Rowan cyber community to greater heights is the Cybersecurity Club.
-“The cyberclub is doing some really good work by having student-led workshops and getting speakers from varied backgrounds,” says Stinchcombe.
+“The cyber club is doing some really good work by having student-led workshops and getting speakers from varied backgrounds,” says Stinchcombe.

 As great as things are with cyber now, Stinchcombe is always aiming for bigger and better.
-On the academic side of things, Stinchcombe is currently rehauling the masters program. .
+On the academic side of things, Stinchcombe is currently rehauling the master's program...
 “We want to embed material that allows students to go for certain certifications, like Secruity+, Network+, PenTest+, that kind of thing,” states Stinchcombe.

-He’s also hoping to partner up with ISC2, a consortium promoting the gold standard for cybersecurity certifications, such as CISSP.
+He’s also hoping to partner up with ISC2, a consortium promoting the gold standard for cyber security certifications, such as CISSP.
 With ISC2, faculty can be trained to teach its material, opening doors to more opportunities for students.

 Stinchcombe has equally high hopes for the Cyber club.
 “I’d like to see them do better in the competitions that we’re a part of, and they’re already on that track,” says Stinchcombe.
 “They’re running sessions during competition, learning different strategies, anything that builds a knowledge base.
 Doing competitions is huge, as it gives you great experience.
 You can bounce ideas off of teammates, and learn more from people who might be better at you in your chosen league.
 I want students to make a name for themselves in the National Cyber League.”